New Circuits

 In order to purchase your permits, we will need a copy of your passport.
 It is impossible to book an Inca Trail without a passport, so please have the information ready at the time of booking.

 If you have to renew your passport, or if you happen to change your name in the meantime, you must bring both the new and the old passport with you to Peru.
-Make sure that you enter the country with the new passport, but use the old passport to enter the Inca Trail and Machu Picchu.
+Make sure that you enter the country with the new passport.
+Use the old passport to enter the Inca Trail and Machu Picchu.

 Alternatively, you can send copies of both the original and the new passports before you arrive.
 It is possible to change the passport number, with a fee of $25 per passport.
 This will cover the change to your Inca Trail permit, your entrance ticket to Machu Picchu, and your train ticket back to Ollantaytambo.